jpomvp/sdcmvp/README.md

  - Account sign-up page
  - Login system with forgot password and reset password
  - Abusive login attempt detection
- - User roles for accounts and admins
+ - User roles/groups for accounts and admins
  - Admins only notes and status history for accounts
- - Admin groups with shared permissions
+ - Admin groups with shared permissions between user accounts
  - Admin level permissions that override group permissions

 ## Technology

-Server side, Aqua is built with the [hapi](https://hapijs.com/) framework.
+Server side, the SDC MVP is built with Node.js and the [hapi](https://hapijs.com/) framework.
-We're using [MongoDB](http://www.mongodb.org/) as a data store.
+We're using [MongoDB](http://www.mongodb.org/) as a data store (same as Aqua).

 The front-end is built with [React](https://github.com/facebook/react).
 We use [Redux](https://github.com/reactjs/redux) as our state container.
 Client side